fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/industry/Fanuc.rst

 * **J-Joint motion**: basic robot motion with nonlinear toolpath.
 Tool speed is determined with % of the maximum speed.
 * **L-Linear motion**: controlled movement of the TCP in a straight line from position A to B.

-Waypoints can defined by two kind of 'Termination Point'. (see `manual_slides`_ p.
-16):
-* **FINE**: robot reaches the point exactly, stops briefly and moves to the next point.
-* **CNT**: robot approaches to the point with a distance specified by the CNT value without ever actually reaching the point.